top of page

 Fluency takes time to develop.
 Fluency is the ability to read the text at a good rate, accurately and with expression.
 List word reading and partner reading activities are wonderful resources to consolidate previously taught code and the skill of blending to read.

 A quiz is so much more fun than just reading a sentence, especially if the question is funny or silly.
 The yes/no quiz questions provide sentence-level reading practice in a playful way.
+There are also 40 quiz cards.

 Reading connected text is the end goal.
 In the beginning, children tire easily, so sentences should be short.
 As children build up their literacy skills, we can give them longer decodable texts.
 The read-and-draw sentence pages are the perfect conversational starter.